vvasuki/bhAShAntaram/tamiL/padyam/tiruk-kural/TIkA/en/ashraf-choice.md

 0071
 Can love be latched and hidden?
 A trickling tear will proclaim it loud.
-PS
+(P.S.
+Sundaram)
 Yes
 0072
 The unloving belong only to themselves,
 But the loving belong to others to their very bones.
-SS
+(Satguru  Subramuniyaswami)

 0073
 They say it is to know the union with love
 That the soul takes union with the body.
-SS
+(Satguru  Subramuniyaswami)

 0074
 Love begets desire: and that begets
 The priceless excellence called friendship. *
-DL
+(W.H.
+Drew and  J. Lazarus)

 0075
 The excellence of worldly happiness, they say,
 Is attained by those leading a loving life. *
-MS
+(M.S.
+Poornalingam Pillai)

 0076
 "Love supports virtue alone", say the fools.
 It supports vice as well.
-TK
+(T.K.
+Chidambaranatha Mudaliar)
 Yes
 0077
 As the blazing sun dries up a boneless worm,
 So does virtue scorch a loveless being.
-SS
+(Satguru  Subramuniyaswami)

 0078
 The life of a loveless soul is a sapless tree
 In a barren desert failing to shoot.
-SS, NV
+(Satguru  Subramuniyaswami), (N.V.K.
+Ashraf)

 0079
 Of what avail is body frame - the external,
 To those who lack love - the internal?
-NV
+(N.V.K.
+Ashraf)

 0080
 The throb of life is love.
 Without it,
 Humans are bodies of bones clad with skin. *
-JN, PS
+(J. Narayanaswamy), (P.S.
+Sundaram)

 Notes:
-71. Compare with 125: "The axe of love can break open the door of chastity secured by the bolt of modesty." * - DL, JN.
+71. Compare with 125: "The axe of love can break open the door of chastity secured by the bolt of modesty." * - (W.H.
+Drew and  J. Lazarus), (J. Narayanaswamy).
-76. Usual translation is: "The naïve say that love aids virtue, but it safeguards against vice as well. – SI [the same way by SB, PS, VS, KV].
+76. Usual translation is: "The naïve say that love aids virtue, but it safeguards against vice as well. – (K.R.
+Srinivasa Iyengar) [the same way by ( Shuddhananda Bharatiar), (P.S.
+Sundaram), (V.V.S.
+Aiyar), KV].
 But there is no evidence in the original to support such an interpretation.
-Kalingar and Manakkudavar interpret the couplet as TK.
-Interestingly CR, JN and KK take the word "மறம்" as "valour/soldier".
+Kalingar and Manakkudavar interpret the couplet as (T.K.
+Chidambaranatha Mudaliar).
+Interestingly (C. Rajagopalachari), (J. Narayanaswamy) and (K. Kannan) take the word "மறம்" as "valour/soldier".

 009
 Hospitality